wappointment/wappointment/readme.txt

 == The Benefits ==

-= Increase your Bookings =
+= Save Time Automate your Bookings =
 Convert visitors into customers with a simple call to action. **Get booked 24/7**, Wappointment is basically a **booking assistant which never sleeps**.

-= Avoid double bookings =
+= Avoid Double Bookings =
-Our centralize system updates your availability on each action making sure you cannot get booked twice at the same time.
+Keep your availability updated using our powerful centralized system .
+Your availability gets refreshed whenever something change in your schedule:
+    * when a new client books you
+    * when a client cancels his appointment
+    * when you manually set time slots during which you are busy or free
+    * when a new event gets created on your synched personal calendar (Google Calendar, Ical, Outlook Calendar)

-= Simplify Your Booking Process =
+= Simplify your Booking Process =
 Our **user friendly booking form** gives your clients a quick overview of your availability, making the booking process a breeze.

 = Reduce No-Shows =
 Your clients receive **appointment confirmations and reminders**.
-You easily define when and how many of them do they receive (1 day before appointment, 1 hour before appointment).
+Quickly define when and how many of them do they receive (1 day before appointment, 1 hour before appointment).

-==  Our Appointment Booking System features ==
+== The features ==
 * Unlimited bookings
 * User-friendly and intuitive interfaces with no coding involved